Inauguration Day 2025

 When Was the First Inauguration?

 Inauguration Day falls on January 20, the year following a presidential election.
 In 2025, Inauguration Day takes place on Monday, January 20.
-It will mark the 60th Presidential Inauguration in American history, a tradition begun on April 30, 1789, by George Washington, the first U.S. president.
+It will mark the 60th presidential inauguration in American history, a tradition that started with George Washington, the first U.S. president, on April 30, 1789.

 Inauguration Day was moved to January 20, with the Oath of Office to be administered at noon, when Congress ratified the 20th constitutional amendment in 1933.
 Reasons cited included the improved roads and transportation, the unpredictability of March weather, and the desire to reduce the time that the previous president remained in office as a “lame duck.”